hebin14/Denoise_CCFs/README.md

 # Denoise_CCFs
 We use two local attributes and a fast solver for local crosscorrelation to denoise the ambient noise CCFs for short-period/high-frequency recording, like a nodal array or DAS

-Please kindly cite our paper by Bin He, Hejun Zhu, David E Lumley.
-Improving signal-to-noise ratios of ambient noise cross-correlation functions using local attributes.
-ESS Open Archive .
-December 01, 2023.
+Please kindly cite our paper by Bin He, David Lumley and Hejun Zhu, Improving signal-to-noise ratios of ambient noise cross-correlation functions using local attributes, 2024, Geophysical Journal International, ggae228, https://doi.org/10.1093/gji/ggae228.

 # How to use